 STIHL does not offer an electric start unit.
 We do, however, offer our Easy2Start™ system on some models.

-Only if you plan to "mothball" your lawn trimmer, brushcutter or chain saw for a longer period - say during the winter months - should you pay a little more attention to the topic of "care".
-This will ensure that your equipment, when required, will be ready for action straightaway.
+Only if you plan to “mothball” your lawn trimmer, brushcutter or chainsaw for a longer period - say during the winter months - should you pay a little more attention to the topic of “care”.
+This will ensure that your equipment, when required, will be ready for action.
 To get the equipment ready for winter, clean it first.
-The air filter, the cylinder fins, the spark plug and the dismantled cutting tool should be checked and cleaned (also see Instruction Manual).
-Metal parts should be lightly coated with with oil to protect them from rust and corrosion.
+The air filter, the cylinder fins, the spark plug and the dismantled cutting tool should be checked and cleaned (also see instruction manual).
+Metal parts should be lightly coated with oil to protect them from rust and corrosion.
 The spark arresting screen in the muffler should be cleaned or replaced with a new one.
 The fuel tank should be emptied.
 Run the engine until the fuel system is dry (Warning!
-Do not operate the throttle, run the equipment only at idle speed until the engine stops!)
+Do not operate the throttle.
+Run the equipment only at idle speed until the engine stops!)
 STIHL recommends the use of STIHL MotoMix® fuel which is pre-mixed with STIHL HP Ultra synthetic oil.
-STIHL MotoMix® contains no ethanol and has a storage life of up to 2-years.
+STIHL MotoMix® contains no ethanol and has a storage life of up to two years.
 STIHL MotoMix® can be left in the machine during seasonal storage.
 For winter storage, a dry and, if possible, dust-free and frost-free place would be ideal.
 You can save space if you hang the equipment.
-And remember: standard pump gasoline deteriorates; to avoid problems, only purchase enough fuel that can be used within sixty days unless it is STIHL MotoMix®.
-Please refer to the Maintenance Schedule which can be found in the Instruction Manual.Learn more about fuel concerns
+And remember: standard pump gasoline deteriorates.
+To avoid problems, only purchase enough fuel that can be used within sixty days unless it is STIHL MotoMix®.
+Please refer to the Maintenance Schedule which can be found in the instruction manual.

 Read more about storing your outdoor power equipment

 Note that most brands of new saw chain will not exactly match the shape and fit of a round file radius and is not a defect in the chain.
 When STIHL saw chain is manufactured, the cutter teeth are shaped to precise angles with highly specialized machines to provide optimum performance of the new saw chain.
-For ease of maintenance by the customer, after the manufacturing process, a simple round file of specific diameter with the appropriate file guide is recommended to help more easily maintain the cutting performance of your saw chain.
+After the manufacturing process, a simple round file of specific diameter with the appropriate file guide is recommended to help more easily maintain the cutting performance of your saw chain.
 While a new saw chain does not exactly match the shape and fit of a round file, a few strokes of the correct file diameter with the appropriate file guide will quickly form the shape of the cutter tooth to match the fit and radius of the file.
 Click here for instructions on how to sharpen STIHL Saw Chains.
-Additional information and instructions can also be obtained from your STIHL servicing dealer.
+Additional information and instructions can also be obtained from your STIHL servicing Dealer.

 - 3/8" PICCO chain is sharpened with a 5/32" round file